IA system - report an incident

 Click the button to report an incident.

 Risk observation: You observe a risk of something happening.
-Ideally, you should act on straight away, before something more serious happens.
+Ideally, you should act on this straight away, before something more serious happens.

 Near miss: Something happened, but no-one was injured (“oops”).